CFT-HY/HILA/docs/guide/README.md

 HILA has originally been developed on linux, hence all of the available options can be used.
 The HILA preprocessor can be built from [source](#hila-preprocessor) or with the use of a [singualrity](#singularity) container.
 Additionally one can opt to use the [docker](#docker) container which installs the hila preprocessor directly.

-> __NOTE__: It is advised to use the docker container for development purposes, since containerization can add computational overhead.
+> __NOTE__: It is advised to use the docker container only for development purposes, since containerization can add computational overhead.
 This is especially evident in containerized MPI communication.
 >
 > Containerization of the __hilapp__ on the other hand adds no computational overhead, except in the compilation process, thus for production runs one can use the singularity container and reach maximal computational performance.